danielabar/meblog/src/markdown/learning-from-screencasts.md

 ![popcorn](../images/popcorn-linus-mimietz-uWjBqbCHY7g-unsplash.jpg "popcorn")

 This is the passive approach, and while not a complete waste of time, it's not the most effective way of learning.
 You're likely to forget most of what was covered.
 Instead, I recommend active learning.
-This requires more explicit effort on the part of the learner and takes longer, but the payoff is more information retained and a higher quality learning experience.
+This requires more effort and takes longer, but the payoff is more information retained and a higher quality learning experience.

 ## Organize